Talks by Our Team & Advisory Board Members

 It’s Not About Migration, it’s About Economic Transformation

-Alexander has been studying forced migration for over two decades.
+Migration, Business & Society Advisory Board member Alexander Betts has been studying forced migration for over two decades.
 His work challenges common misconceptions and proposes new ways of refugee assistance, which depart from the old logic of humanitarian assistance and charity, building, instead, on the opportunities offered by globalization, markets, and human mobility.

 Dilip Ratha